SPM-the-Musical/SPM-the-Musical.github.io/README.md

 ## This tutorial assumes you don't have Dolphin Emulator or a Super Paper Mario ROM downloaded.
 If you already do have those setup on your PC, the only step you should skip is installing the emulator.

-## And don't worry, if you have save data for Super Paper Mario, this process will not mess it up.
+## And if you have save data for Super Paper Mario, don't worry.
+If you do it correctly, this process will not change your save data at all.

 ## First, you need to download some stuff.
 Download the [Dolphin Emulator](https://dolphin-emu.org/download/), the [SPM Randomizer](https://github.com/skawo/Super-Paper-Mario-Level-Editor-Randomizer/release) (don't worry, you don't have to randomize the game for this to work), and a [Super Paper Mario ROM](https://myrient.erista.me/files/Redump/Nintendo%20-%20Wii%20-%20NKit%20RVZ%20[zstd-19-128k]/Super%20Paper%20Mario%20%28USA%29%20%28Rev%202%29.zip).
 If you don't already have the song you want downloaded, download that as well.